Dead Nettle, Purple Deadnettle or Dead Nettle, Red Nettle, Red Henbit, Purple Nettle, Archangel, Etc.

 Lamium purpureum L. is the correct and accepted scientific name for Henbit.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 29 accepted species in the Lamium genus (as of 2-26-20 when I am updating this page.
-The genus is a member of the Lamiaceae Family with 235 accepted genera.
-Those numbers could change.
+Plants of the World Online lists 29 accepted species in the Lamium genus (as of 3-10-21 when I last updated this page.
+It is a member of the plant family Lamiaceae with 236 accepted genera.
+Those numbers could change as updates are made.

 The photo above is of young plants before flowering.
 At this time, its leaves are similar to young plants of Lamium amplexicaule (Henbit), and leaves of Glechoma hederacea (Ground Ivy).
 It is virtually impossible for an amateur (like me) to tell them apart since they all grow in the same areas and like the same conditions.
 Once flowering begins and the leaves change shape there is no problem.
 The Lamium species leaves change while Glechoma hederacea remains basically the same.
 Plants growing in full sun fizzle out during the summer as temperatures rise and it doesn’t rain as much.
 The Lamium amplexicaule can take the heat better and even grows in the grass in some areas.
 The Lamium purpureum does best and grows taller along buildings.
 The Glechoma hederacea prefers the front yard under the maple trees in the shade where they last all summer into fall.

 On March 3 (2020) I noticed some of the Lamium amplexicaule and purpureum were beginning to flower.
 It looks like the flowers are peeking out from under the leaves.

 The upper heart-shaped leaves start to grow longer as the plant matures and starts to droop downward.